Mr. Nixon was close but optimistic by one day.

 soon they'd be filled with parked vehicles.

-We expected gorgeous scenery, a bumpy ride, and some road construction
+We expected gorgeous scenery and some road construction

 delays through the remote and mighty Yukon Territory.
 We didn't expect